Drakovek/MetadataMagic/README.md

 # Installation

-MetadataMagic can be downloaded from it's PyPI package using pip:
+MetadataMagic can be downloaded from its PyPI package using pip:

     pip3 install Metadata-Magic